 - 3. God must judge sin.
 He is holy.
 He is just. - 4.
 God cannot simply overlook sin.
-He cannot offer universal amnesty. - B. How is it that God pardons iniquity? - 1.
-We sing in the hymn -

-Who is a pard'ning God like thee?
+He cannot offer universal amnesty.
+This is an impossibility. - II.
+How is it that God pardons iniquity? - A. How did God make the impossible possible - 1.
+We sing in the hymn - - Who is a pard'ning God like thee?
+Or who has grace so rich and free?How is it that God can be a pardoning God? - Only by God's wondrous grace.
 Or who has grace so rich and free?

-- 2. How is it that God can be a pardoning God?
-Only by God's wondrous grace.
-Or who has grace so rich and free?Grace is God giving something that is undeserved and cannot be earned.
-God is also merciful Mercy is God not giving what IS deserved. - 3.
+Grace is God giving something that is undeserved and cannot be earned.
+God is also merciful - Mercy is God not giving what IS deserved. - 3.
 But how is this possible? - a.
 God's grace is great, but not so great that He would allow an unrepentant sinner into His presence.
 His holiness would come under assault.
 His justice would be perverted.
 God cannot grant pardon without first removing the guilt. - b.
 God provided a way that only His infinite wisdom could devise.
 God provided a substitute.